+Have your say

+Submission form

 Waitomo District Council Draft Annual Plan 2025-2026 Consultation

-Send us your feedback by 5pm on 30 April 2025
+Send us your feedback

+by 30 April 2025

 You can share your views by:

-Completing this submission form and returning it to us by

-- Visting our main office at 15 Queen Street, Te Kūiti - Visiting our Customer Service Centre at 160 Rora Street, Te Kūiti - Emailing to haveyoursay@waitomo.govt.nz (scan and pdf or take a photo) - Posting to FREEPOST 112498 Waitomo District Council PO Box 404, Te Kūiti 3941 - Visiting our website waitomo.govt.nz/council/haveyoursay/ and completing the online form

-The Local Government Act 2002 requires submissions to be made available to the public.
+Completing this submission form and returning it to us by - Visting our main office at 15 Queen Street, Te Kūiti - Visiting our Customer Service Centre at 160 Rora Street, Te Kūiti Emailing to haveyoursay@waitomo.govt.nz (scan and pdf or take a photo) Posting to FREEPOST 112498 Waitomo District Council PO Box 404, Te Kūiti 3941 Visiting our website waitomo.govt.nz/council/haveyoursay/ and completing the online form The Local Government Act 2002 requires submissions to be made available to the public.
 Your name and/or organisation will be published with your submission and made available in a report to elected members and to the public.
 Other personal information supplied (such as address/email addresses) will be removed from the public copy.

-Consultation: The future of Waitomo District Landfill

-We have considered the future of our landfill and whether it is more cost-effective to transport waste outside of the district.
+Sub no. For office use only Consultation: The future of Waitomo District Landfill We have considered the future of our landfill and whether it is more cost-effective to transport waste outside of the district.
+Do you agree with Option 1 - Continued disposal of waste at Waitomo District Landfill?